gbarcomu/QInterpreter/README.md

 ```

 The binary *QInterpreter* is generated under the *build* folder.
 You have to supply a *.q* file as the first parameter.
-For example, after a succesfull build, execute the next command
+For example, after a succesfull build, execute the next command:

 ```bash
 ./QInterpreter ../examples/BellStateZZMeasurement.q